The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: Introduction

 moreover, equality holds if and only if $\O$ is a flat half $n$-ball. \end{thm}

-It is this relative isoperimetric inequality and other results for minimal surfaces obtained by Choe and his colleagues that motivated Choe to propose the above open problem.
+It is this relative isoperimetric inequality and other results for minimal surfaces obtained by Choe and his colleagues that motivated Choe to propose the above open problem in \cite{Choe2005} in 2005.

-There are a lot of proofs of the classical isoperimetric inequality \eqref{eq_iso1}.
-Here we just mention one proof for smooth domains, an ABP proof, which was first given by Cabr\'e.
-See \cite{Cabre2008, Cabre17} for the proof and various interesting applications.
-We remark that in this paper we are interested in the smooth case.
-Brendle’s method to prove Theorem \ref{thm1.1} is a clever extension of the ABP proof of Cabr\'e.
-One could naturally ask whether there is an ABP proof for the \riq of Choe-Ghomi-Ritor\'e \cite{CGR07}, namely, Theorem \ref{thm1.4}?
-In this paper we firstly give an ABP proof for the \riqq, by modifying interesting ideas, the restricted normal cones, given in another paper of Choe-Ghomi-Ritor\'e \cite{CGR06}.
-The original proof of the \riq in \cite{CGR07} relies also crucially on \cite{CGR06}.
-The key is Proposition \ref{prop1.4} below, which generalizes Proposition \ref{prop1.1} proved by Choe-Ghomi-Ritor\'e \cite{CGR06}.
-With this ABP technique, or precisely Proposition \ref{prop1.4}, we then generalize the results of Brendle in \cite{Brendle2019} to the relative case.
-It is interesting to see that with Proposition \ref{prop1.4} we can also generalize another interesting result, an optimal logarithmic Sobolev inequality for submanifolds in the Euclidean space, proved recently by Brendle in \cite{Brendle2019b} to obtain an optimal logarithmic Sobolev inequality for free boundary submanifolds.
+There have been a lot of proofs of the classical isoperimetric inequality \eqref{eq_iso1}.
+Here we just mention one proof for smooth domains, which is important for our paper.
+In \cite{Cabre2008} Cabr\'e provided a proof by using ideas of the Alexandrov-Bakelman-Pucci maximum principle.
+A similar idea was used by Trudinger in \cite{T}.
+See also further applications in \cite{Cabre17}.
+Brendle's method to prove Theorem \ref{thm1.1} is a clever extension of the ABP proof of Cabr\'e.
+The first interesting question is: whether there is an ABP proof for the \riq of Choe-Ghomi-Ritor\'e \cite{CGR07}, namely, Theorem \ref{thm1.4}?
+In this paper we first provide an ABP proof for the \riqq, by modifying interesting ideas, the restricted normal cones, given in another paper of Choe-Ghomi-Ritor\'e \cite{CGR06}.
+The original proof of the \riq in \cite{CGR07} relies crucially on \cite{CGR06}.
+The key is Proposition \ref{prop1.4} below, in which we obtain an optimal area estimate for generalized normal cones defined in the next section.
+This area estimate generalizes a key result proved by Choe-Ghomi-Ritor\'e \cite{CGR06}.
+This is our main own contribution.
+With this optimal area estimate we use the ABP technique in \cite{Cabre2008} to provide a new proof of Theorem \ref{thm1.4}.
+Then we use it and the tricks given by Brendle to generalize the results in \cite{Brendle2019} to the relative case.
+A boundary version of Michael-Simon and Allard inequality \cite{MS}, \cite{Allard} follows now easily.
+See Theorem 4.4.
+The result of Brendle for the logarithmic Sobolev inequality in \cite{Brendle2019b} can also be generalized to obtain a relative version.

-\begin{thm} Let $M$ be a compact $n$-dimensional free boundary submanifold in $\R^N$ with support hypersurface $S$, which is a boundary of a convex body $\C$ in $\mathbb{R}^N$.
-Then for any positive function $f$ on $M$, there holds